Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 A canal cruise in Otaru should be on your bucket list

-A Tip for Any Japan Trip: Kuroneko Yamato
+One tip for any Japan trip: Kuroneko Yamato

-A real tip for any Japan trip is the Kuroneko Yamato delivery service.
-With this, you can have your heavy and bulky luggage sent from one hotel to another within Japan - even if it is in a different prefecture!
-Generally, you can find forms in hotels in Japan and can inquire about this service on-site.
-Prices vary depending on the weight and size of your luggage.
+A real insider tip for any trip to Japan is the Kuroneko Yamato delivery service.
+With this service, you can send your heavy and bulky luggage from one hotel to another within Japan—even when it's in another prefecture!
+You can usually find forms for this in hotels in Japan, and you can check about the service right there.
+Prices vary based on the weight and size of your luggage.

 Conclusion

-The prefecture of Hokkaido and the city of Sapporo have a lot to offer.
-Japan's northernmost prefecture impresses with unique attractions and landscapes, as well as culinary specialties.
-Since it is located in the north, you should be prepared for very cold weather and frequent snow.
-In particular, the winter season starts here earlier than in the rest of the country.
-Therefore, you should equip yourself with good footwear, as many streets are neither de-iced nor plowed, which can make them extremely slippery at times.
-Salt is also not used.
-I was surprised that there apparently seems to be no regulation regarding snowfall here and that the city does not do much about it.
-Therefore, you should best prepare yourself as much as possible so that you can enjoy your trip to Hokkaido.
+Hokkaido Prefecture and the city of Sapporo have a lot to offer.
+Japan's northernmost prefecture impresses with unique attractions and landscapes as well as culinary specialties.
+Since it's located in the north, you should be prepared for it to be very cold and to snow often.
+In particular, winter starts earlier here than elsewhere in the country.
+Make sure to bring good footwear, as many roads are neither de-iced nor plowed, which means things can get extremely slippery.
+Salt isn't used either.
+I was surprised to see that there doesn't seem to be a rule about snowfall here, and the city doesn't seem to do much about it.
+So you should prepare yourself as well as possible so you can enjoy your trip to Hokkaido.

 30-faux-pas-in-japan-travel-etiquette